vincent-peugnet/wcms/MANUAL.md

 #### Create a hyperlink

 The [markdown synthax](), this is a formating standard well known accross the web.
 It's main goal is to be a intermediate between an easy to read prose text, and the internet standard tag language, the HTML.
-One of the main interest of Markdown, is it's ability to be mixed with HTML.
+One of the main interest of Markdown, is it is ability to be mixed with HTML.
 That way, people can type more easily basic text, and switch to HTML at any time, to achieve a more complex layout.
 You can use the official Markdonw synthax with __W__ alongside with HTML to build your pages.

 [Official website describing Markdown synthax](https://daringfireball.net/projects/markdown/syntax)